MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

     cd setuptools-7.0
     ```

    b.
-This is an example where we download "2.2.20" version from the GitHub repo.
 Download and unzip the 2.2.20 version of the agent from our GitHub.

     ```bash
     wget https://github.com/Azure/WALinuxAgent/archive/v2.2.20.zip